thecodeassassin/influxdb.com/content/docs/v0.9/administration/backup_and_restore.md

 ```
 [snapshot]
-enabled = true # Enabled by default if not set.
+enabled = true # Disabled by default if not set.
 ```

 If set to false InfluxDB will not allow snapshots.
 Any attempt will return a 404 error.
 The process must be restarted for configuration changes to take effect.